10 Questions to Determine if You Need an App For Employees

 - Do your frontline workers and hard-to-reach employees have access to the channels you’re currently using?

-- Is your content strategy being held back by limitations of existing channels?
+- Is your content strategy being held back by the limitations of existing channels?

 - Are your employees disconnected from the company, mission, vision, values, or culture?